Composite Superman

-The Composite Superman is a DC Comics supervillain, an enemy of Superman and Batman.
-The character first appeared in World's Finest Comics #142 (June 1964) and was created by Edmond Hamilton and Curt Swan.
+The Composite Superman is a supervillain, an enemy of Superman and Batman.
+There have been several versions of the character; the original version first appeared in World's Finest Comics #142 (June 1964) and was created by Edmond Hamilton and Curt Swan.

 Fictional character biography

 Joseph Meach

 Joseph Meach was a diver who had fallen on hard times.
 In an attempt to draw publicity to himself, Meach set up a water tank on a sidewalk in Metropolis and dove off a building.
 Unbeknownst to Meach, the tank was leaking and Meach would have died if not for the intervention of Superman.
 Upon learning of Meach's misfortunes, Superman obtained a job for him at the Superman Museum, where Meach was employed as a janitor.
 Meach's bitterness did not subside and being surrounded by mementos of Superman's career directed his anger towards Superman.
 One night, as Meach was sweeping in front of a series of statuettes depicting the Legion of Super-Heroes, a bolt of lightning struck the display.
 The statuettes (which were actually miniature lifeless duplicates of the Legionnaires) unleashed an energy blast that struck Meach, endowing him with the combined powers of the Legion members.
 Determined to defeat Superman, Batman, and Robin, Meach used his shapeshifting power to turn his skin green and form a costume that was half of Superman's costume and half of Batman's costume.
 Calling himself the Composite Superman, Meach left a message in both heroes' bases to meet him on a mountain.
 There, he told the heroes that if he was not allowed to join their team, he would expose their secret identities, which he had learned via telepathy.
 The Composite Superman then created situations for Superman or Batman to handle, but which he intentionally sabotaged to humiliate the heroes, then sorted them out himself.
 Superman and Batman's attempt to expose him by using robot duplicates failed, due to the Composite Superman's ability to read their minds.
 Just before Meach could reveal the heroes' secret identities, the powers he gained from the statues faded away.
-Meach tried to write down the secret of his powers in the Superman Museum, but his memory faded before he could finish (though he managed to write down about the lightning striking the statues, but nothing more).